karachko/DevOps_online_Chernivtsi_2021Q2/m1/task2.1/README.md

 The execution of the ping command was successful.

-3.1. lanched VBoxManage from the directory C:\Program Files\Oracle\VirtualBox
+3.1.
+I lanched VBoxManage from the directory C:\Program Files\Oracle\VirtualBox
  and executed basic commands-showvminfo, createvm, startvm, modifyvm [picture 3]